On the Extreme Value Behavior of $\vartheta$-Expansions: Introduction

 \section{Introduction}

-The investigation initiated by Bhattacharya and Goswami \cite{BG-2000} in random number generation, led to concept of continued fraction expansion of a number in terms of an irrational $\theta \in (0, 1)$.
-This new expansion of positive reals, different from the regular continued fraction (RCF)- expansion is called \textit{$\theta$-expansion}.
-We mention that the case $\theta = 1$ refers to RCF- expansions.
+The study initiated by Bhattacharya and Goswami \cite{BG-2000} in the context of random number generations led to the concept of continued fraction expansion of a number in terms of an irrational $\vartheta \in (0,1)$.
+This novel expansion of positive real numbers, distinct from the regular continued fraction (RCF) expansion, is referred to as the \textit{$\vartheta$-expansion}.
+We note that the special case $\vartheta = 1$ corresponds to the RCF expansion.